 We provide guidance on becoming an effective learner which will allow you to develop transferable skills to use in your studies and in the workplace.

 We may not have everything you need so here are some key services to know about:

-Other Library Catalogues - such as COPAC (catalogue of over 70 UK university, research & specialist libraries), the British Library and local public libraries among others.
+Other Library Catalogues - such as JISC Library Hub Discover (provides details of materials held in many UK national, academic and specialist libraries), the British Library and local public libraries among others.